What’s the difference between a drone, RPA, RPAS, UAS, UAV and unmanned aircraft?

 We have three objectives for our RPAS training.
 We will always provide:

 • Expert advice – our instructors are industry leaders with thousands of hours of flying manned and unmanned aircraft.
+Our big difference is our people.

 • Flexible training options – because everyone learns differently and not everyone can attend a full-time training course.